December 9, 2020

 Deidre McCabe, Director, Office of Communications, 410-767-3536

-Baltimore, MD – The Maryland Department of Health (MDH) today reported the first cold-related illness death in Maryland for the 2019-2020 winter weather season.
-The deceased individual is an adult male in the 45-64 age range.
+Baltimore, MD – The Maryland Department of Health (MDH) today reported the first cold-related illness death in Maryland for the 2020-2021 winter weather season.
+The deceased individual is an adult female in the 60-70 age range.
 The death occurred in Baltimore City.

 Cold-related illness includes conditions like hypothermia and frostbite.
 Hypothermia occurs when the body’s temperature falls below 95 degrees Fahrenheit.
 Frostbite is the freezing and subsequent destruction of body tissue that may occur when skin temperature is below 32 degrees Fahrenheit.
 Body parts that are most likely to freeze include toes, fingers, ears, cheeks and the tip of the nose.